tutumcloud/builder/README.md

 tutum/builder
 =============

-An image that tests and builds a code repository and pushes the resulting image to any public or private registry, all within a container.
+A docker image that builds, tests and pushes docker images from code repositories.

 # Usage